 Only One Lottery

 This site gets a thumbs down.
-It seems to have been around for three years, which makes us really wonder how come they can’t get the lingo correct.
+It seems to have been around for three years, which makes us wonder how come they can’t get the lingo correct.
 The team will stick to their regular online lottery service providers that they trust.